The Culture-Breast in Psychoanalysis Cultural Experiences and the Clinic

 We are fed at the breast of culture, not wholly but to differing degrees.
 The Culture-Breast in Psychoanalysis: Cultural Experiences and the Clinic focuses on the formative influence of cultural objects in our lives, and the contribution such experiences make to our mental health and overall wellbeing.

-Foreword Bob Hinshelwood Preface.
-At the breast of culture 1.
+List of Figures; About the author; Acknowledgements; Series editor preface; Foreword by Bob Hinshelwood; Preface: at the breast of culture 1.
 Thinking clinically with the psychosocial 2.
 Encounters with cultural objects as case study 3.
 The culture-breast Afterword.
 Experience and the no-breast

 "A subtle, imaginative and brilliant work; The Culture-Breast in Psychoanalysis proposes an entirely new way of understanding the relationship between psychoanalysis and culture.
 It proposes that cultural experiences available through film, literature, music and the visual and performing arts can offer a frame, a space, and an encounter with an object, much like the ‘breast’ in early infantile life, so that we can, in a psychoanalytic sense, ‘learn from experience’.
 Arguing that cultural objects can provide forms of holding and containment of unbearable thoughts and feelings, allowing for the rawness of experience to be given meaning, Noreen Giffney’s profound insight helps us understand not just the transformational nature of these encounters but offers us the experience of reading the book itself as its most stunning case study.
 She argues with great poignancy, that we all feed at the culture-breast, and that understanding the way we psychically use cultural objects, whether as screen memories, as psychic retreats, or as containers, has the potential to open up new insights into the workings of our inner lives.
 This book will become a vital point of reference for those interested in psychosocial thinking; the creative and potentially transformational area of encounter between the clinic, psychoanalytic theory, politics, arts and culture". - Lisa Baraitser, Professor of Psychosocial Theory, Birkbeck, University of London, M. Inst.
 Psychoanalysis.